VisionandCognition/NHP-BIDS/README.md

 Running the Pipeline
 ====================

-You should change the `curve-tracing-20180125-run02.csv` to a CSV script that actually exists.
-There should be some available in the NHP-BIDS directory (perhaps they will be moved to some place cleaner, such as code?).
+You should change the `SubSesRun.csv` to a CSV script that actually exists.
+There should be some examples available in the NHP-BIDS/csv directory.

 1. Create a `copy-to-bids.sh` script in the `Data_raw/SUBJ/YYYYMMDD` folder, and run it.
    * Base script off of existing script, for example, `Data_raw/EDDY/20180222/copy-to-bids.sh`.
 This script tends to improve each iteration.
 To find the most recent one, you can try calling `find -maxdepth 3 -name "copy-to-bids.sh" -exec ls -lt {} +` from the `Data_raw` directory.
 Your colleague, however, maybe keeping a secret version to themselves.